fuyuncat/rquery/EXAMPLES.md

    ```
    cccDDDEEE
    ```
-- instr(str,substr) - Return the position of a sub string in a string.
+- instr(str,substr) : Normal function.
+Return the position of a sub string in a string.
 Return -1 if caannot find the sub string<br/>
    ```
    echo "AAABBBcccDDDEEE"|rq -q "s instr(@raw,'ccc')"
    ```